THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 2) Cutting the anchor chain hole larger

 The combined results are very promising so far.
-Both the revised hole and the welding work look great and in our limited testing (2 so far) the chain hook goes out no problem, and comes up over the roller just fine with a little upward pull on the chain to make sure there is no banging into the fiberglass.
+Both the revised hole and the welding work look great and the chain hook goes out no problem and comes up over the roller just fine with a little upward pull on the chain to make sure there is no banging into the fiberglass.

 A while back, we noticed that Starry Horizons had developed a “port lean”, meaning even if engine RPMs were even and the rudder indicator was at zero, the boat would still veer to the left.
 Since we spent most of our time on autopilot, it automatically compensated, but we wanted to fix things and reduce stress on the system.